History of the Detroit Red Wings: 2013–17: The Henrik Zetterberg and Pavel Datsyuk era

-Dead Wings Era II 2017–present
+The opening of Little Caesars Arena and rebuilding: 2017–present

 The Red Wings played their first regular season game at Little Caesars Arena on October 5, 2017, winning 4–2 over the Minnesota Wild.
 The Red Wings finished the 2017–18 season with a 30–39–13 record.
 They missed the playoffs for the second season in a row, marking the first time since the early 1980s the team missed the playoffs in consecutive years.
 The Red Wings finished the 2018–19 season with a 32–40–10 record, missing the playoffs for a third consecutive season.

 On April 19, 2019, the Red Wings announced that Steve Yzerman would rejoin the team as general manager and executive vice president.

 On March 12, 2020, the 2019-2020 NHL season was suspended due to the COVID-19 pandemic and on May 26 the regular NHL season was declared over by NHL officials.
 This left the Red Wings with a 17-49-5 record, missing the playoffs for a fourth consecutive time.
 This marked the first time since the 1985–86 Detroit Red Wings season that the team had the worst record in the league and was also the first time since the 1985-86 season that the Red Wings got less than 20 wins in a single season.
 In the 2020-2021 season, the NHL regular season was reduced from 82 games to 56 games.
 The Red Wings ended the season with a 19-27-10 record, missing the playoffs for the fifth consecutive year. in the 2021-2022 season, the NHL regular season was lengthened back to 82 games.
 The Red Wings ended the season with a 32-40-10 record, missing the playoffs for the sixth consecutive year.

 On June 21, 2022, Red Wings defenseman Moritz Seider was awarded the Calder Memorial Trophy for his exceptional rookie performance.

-On April 30, 2022, Detroit Red Wings general manager Steve Yzerman announced that Jeff Blashill's contract would not be extended, thus marking the end of Blashill's coaching career with the team.On June 30th, Yzerman announced that the new coach of the team would be former Tampa Bay Lightning coach Derek Lalonde.
+On April 30, 2022, Detroit Red Wings general manager Steve Yzerman announced that Jeff Blashill's contract would not be extended, thus marking the end of Blashill's coaching career with the team.
+On June 30, Yzerman announced that the new coach of the team would be former Tampa Bay Lightning coach Derek Lalonde.